The Iris Flower: Origins, Meaning, Symbolism, Colors, and Care Tips

 - Get well wishes

 Another famed iris flower color is purple.
-A purple iris often signifies wisdom and compliment, but because of the close resemblance of purple to blue, it also symbolizes royalty.
+A purple or violet iris often signifies wisdom and compliment, but because of the close resemblance of purple to blue, it also symbolizes royalty.

 A bouquet of purple iris suits almost any celebration, but it is commonly gifted for birthday celebrations.
-Send purple flowers to someone celebrating a birthday and make her birthday even more special.
+As they are the February birth flower, this month is especially fitting.
+Send purple flowers to someone celebrating a birthday and make their birthday even more special.

-Besides, purple iris flowers are considered as the 25th wedding anniversary flower.
-So if you are (or you know someone) celebrating 25 years of a wonderful marriage, then these alluring iris blooms are the perfect flower for that special event.
+Purple iris flowers are considered the 25th wedding anniversary flower.
+So if you (or you know someone) is celebrating 25 years of a wonderful marriage, these alluring blooms are the perfect flower for that special event.

 Recommended occasions to gift purple iris flowers: